cucumber/cucumber-jvm/datatable/README.md

 }
 ```

-In the previous example the table only had a single column value for each key.
+In the previous example, the table only had a single column value for each key.
 A
 table might have multiple column values per key.

-For example a table of airport codes and their coordinates expressed in
+For example, a table of airport codes and their coordinates expressed in
 latitude and longitude.

 ```gherkin